mpsuzuki/fehQlibs-mirror/dnsstub/README.md

 Different from DJB's initial routines, the DNS front-end routines dns_cname*, dns_ip*, dns_mx*, dns_name*, dns dns_txt*
 return now the number of replies received (not bytes!).
-Thus, three cases need to be considere:
+Thus, three cases need to be considered:

  - rc <  0: Problem occured (SOFTFAIL, HARDFAIL)
  - rc =  0: No answer obtained (but query was successful) = NXDOMAIN